Sienci-Labs/Resources/gsender/ytsb-gs-transition.md

 #### Top Bar

 The top bar will show you several cool things, and will always be available to see.
-You will see your connection status, notification bell, machine information, machine status, and shortcuts for remote control, keyboard shortcuts & gamepad profiles.
+Moving from left to right, you will see your connection status, notification bell, machine information, machine status, and shortcuts for remote control, keyboard shortcuts & gamepad profiles.

 ![](/_images/_gsender/_transition/gs_tr_top-bar.jpg){.align-center .size-medium}

 #### Left Bar

 On the left side of the screen, you will see 5 tabs.
-A helper that will aid you in understanding and correcting any errors that pop up, your main carve screen, a tab for examining your machine stats, a tab for all of your tools, and an expanded configuration tab.
+Starting at the top, a **Helper Tab** will aid you in understanding and correcting any errors that pop up.
+It also includes a tool changing wizard.
+Your main screen is the cool **Carve Tab**, where you handle files, watch the visualizer, setup jobs, move the machine, probe for zero, manage macros, check out the console and more.
+Our 3rd **Stats Tab** can be used for examining your machine stats, upcoming maintenance, your recent alarms & errors and your machine configuration.
+A diagnostic file download is available if you run into trouble, and links to our community, resources and Git Hub repository are also found on this tab.
+Moving down to the 4th **Tools Tab**, you will see aids to help you surface a project, square or tune your machine and setup your keyboard and gamepad shortcuts.
+Our final **Config Tab** has combined both your machine settings with the firmware settings.
+You can search these settings or toggle the ones that have been modified.
 This left bar will always remain visible to you.

 ![](/_images/_gsender/_transition/gs_tr_left-bar.jpg){.align-center .size-medium}